mandyosuji/ATBS-excersises/README.md

-# yourName
+# ATBS-excersises
-Automate the Boring Stuff's while loop example from page 37 within chapter two
+Here I will upload the files of the exercises I complete from Al Sweigart's Automate the Boring Stuff (ATBS), my main source material for learning code at the moment